abdirashidexe/centroid-finder/humanImprovements.md

 # writing documentation
 What portions of your code are missing Javadoc/JSdoc for the methods/classes?
--
+- More javadoc for the back end in the video portions

 What documentation could be made clearer or improved?
--
+- In some of the classes that we didn't implement ourselves, there's not much documentation there (in the backend the files we didn't have to work on)

 Are there sections of dead code that are commented out?
 -

 Where would be the most important places to add documentation to make your code easier to read?
--
+- The video processor and summary for the back end.
+For the front end the index.js and the api files

 Other documentation improvements?
--
+- Having a document with the location and structure of the folders and files would be good.

 # improving performance (optional)
 What parts of your code / tests / Docker image run particularly slowly?